RiccardoViero/RiccardoViero/README.md

 - 👋 Hi, I’m @RiccardoViero
 - 👀 I’m interested in Python language for financial Analyst
 - 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on develope system for data analyst in Python for Industrial Company
 - 📫 How to reach me www.linkedin.com/in/riccardoviero07